AshFoster/mh-plumbing-heating/README.md

   - When using Edge, Internet Explorer, and some of the real mobile devices, the smooth scroll behaviour that's been set to apply when using the site's navigation links, doesn't actually work, and instead the user is instantly taken to the relevant section without any transition.
 This is not too much of a big deal, but it is not the desired behaviour.

   - When filling in the Contact Us form on mobile devices the browser automatically zooms in and focuses on the relevant field, and a virtual keyboard appears taking up over half of the screen.
 Luckily the browser also hides the site's fixed header which allows the user to be able to see the relevant form field(s).
-When in landscape mode, though, an issue arises if the user scrolls up towards the top of the site whilst in this focused state .
+When in landscape mode, though, an issue arises if the user scrolls up towards the top of the site whilst in this focused state.
 This causes the header to appear again, which when combined with the pop-up keyboard, hides the form entirely.
 It's not too much of a problem as the header disappears again when scrolling back down, and it's not a particularly likely scenario but since I observed it I thought it was worth mentioning.

       ![Form Zoom Example](assets/images/form-zoom-landscape.jpg)